Level 3 Site Carpentry

 What does the course involve?

-- carry out first fix roofing and stairs
+- The first fix for roofing and stairs

 How is the course assessed?